"THERE'S SOMEBODY AT THE DOOR, MR WAYNE!"

 “Something like that.
 You want to come round?
 I can send Alfred to pick you up.”

-"No, don't wake poor Alfred.
-I just got to finish up at the studio before the private view tomorrow.
-I'll get a taxi over as soon as I can."
+“No, don’t wake poor Alfred.
+I just have to finish up at the studio before the private view tomorrow.
+I’ll get a taxi over as soon as I can.”

 “That’s great.
 I’ll find a nice bottle from the cellar.”

-Putting the phone back down, Bruce felt better now that he'd acted on his instincts, choosing not to spent the night alone stewing with his thoughts.
+Putting the phone back down, Bruce felt lighter now that he’d acted on his instincts, choosing not to spend the night alone, stewing in his thoughts.

-"It was a very bad year ..."
-He mock sang the Sinatra classic whilst looking at the last ever bottle his father acquired before he got brutally slain.
+“It was a very bad year…” he mock-sang the Sinatra classic, staring at the last bottle his father had ever acquired before being brutally slain.

-Starting up the open fire in the large kitchen, Bruce started to feel more cheerful about things.
+Starting up the open fire in the large kitchen, Bruce began to feel more cheerful.

-"It's amazing what a bottle of wine and a beautiful, intelligent woman can do to recover the soul."
+“It’s amazing what a bottle of wine and a beautiful, intelligent woman can do for the soul.”

-He grabbed two stemless glasses from the cabinet close to the kitchen table and decided to open the bottle of Château Ausone to let it breathe in good time before Miss Vale arrived.
+He grabbed two stemless glasses from the cabinet by the kitchen table and opened the Château Ausone to let it breathe before Miss Vale arrived.

-"There's somebody at the door, Mr Wayne.
-Do you want me to get it?"
+“There’s somebody at the door, Mr. Wayne.
+Shall I get it?”

 “Yes, Master Wayne.”